 A spinal cord injury does not necessarily lessen satisfaction with life.
 Life satisfaction is your answer to the question, "Is my life going well, according to the standards that I choose to use?"
-Your degreee of life satisfaction is not strongly related to your type or your level of SCI.
-For example, some people with C7-8 spinal cord injury can be more satisfied with their lives than people without a spinal cord injury or with other types of SCI.
+Your degree of life satisfaction is not strongly related to your type or your level of SCI.
+For example, some people with L2-S5 spinal cord injury can be more satisfied with their lives than people without a spinal cord injury or with other types of SCI.
 You will notice that your perspective on life will change with time.
 As one individual noted, "The person I am after a spinal cord injury is different, but improved from the way I used to be.
 I still wouldn't mind visiting the old me, however."
 Satisfied people have been found to take better care of themselves, maintain their health, and prevent medical complications.

 Your personal satisfaction is more related to ways you connect with others in the community.
 Therefore, your ability to form friendships or be a partner, student, employee, or volunteer is very important.
-For people with cervical injuries, it requires effort to manage personal care, get out in the community, and make productive uses of time.
-Sometimes a brief review of participation outcomes (social life in the community) can help you stretch your imagination and think of ways to improve things (see table 2 below).
+For people with spinal cord injuries, it may require effort to get out in the community and make productive uses of time.
+Sometimes a brief review of participation outcomes (social life in the community) can help you

-IABLE 2: Questions and Actions Questions Actions Is there adequate money to meet housing, food, and health-care needs?
-Review benefits.
-Budget with your financial planner, social worker, or case manager.
+TABLE 2: Questions and Actions Questions Actions Is there adequate money to meet housing, food, and health-care needs?
+Review benefits.Budget with your financial planner, social worker, or case manager.
 How do I make and keep friendships and relationships?
 Review your skills with your counselor or psychologist.Join a peer group.
 How can I best organize and manage my care?
 Discuss personal care management with your health educator.
 How can I feel useful and productive?
 Discuss vocational, volunteer, and education options with your vocational counselor.
 Work, go back to school, or volunteer.
 How do I get around in my community?
 Discuss transportation and community mobility with your case manager, rehabilitation therapist, social worker, independent living center, or local PVA chapter.